impl-rs/crypto-streaming-order-book/README.md

 `cargo run --bin client`

 This will start the client and connect to the gRPC server.
 It will then print the summary order book to the console.

+## Tests

+You can run the tests with the following command:

+`cargo test -- --test-threads 1`

+The reason for only running the tests on 1 thread is that we spin up a test WebSocket server to mock the exchanges responses and connect to it.
+If we run the tests on multiple threads, the WebSocket server will be started multiple times, and the tests will fail because the address is already in use.